tonjetj/lesson-task-js1-module1-lesson1/READMe.md

 ### Question 10

-Add a function (method) called getExpired to the object below that logs the price of the object.
+Add a function (method) called getExpired to the object below that logs the expired status of the object.

 Call the function after adding it.